tkupek/tkupek-elearning/README.md

 # tkupek-elearning
-is a small project to get to know python and the django framework while building a small webapp for elearning
+a pragmatic and simple elearning webapp based on python django

+requirements:
+- python
+- django
+- sqlite3